-Chip and Susan Planck, developers of Cobbett Lane, owned and operated Wheatland Vegetable Farms from 1979-2010.
+Chip and Susan Planck, developers of Chalk Farm Hamlet, owned and operated Wheatland Vegetable Farms from 1979-2010.
 In contemplating the future of their farmland, they were inspired by the example of European villages with a hard edge between houses and the surrounding agriculture.
 With this pattern in mind, in 2007, they employed Loudoun County’s hamlet ordinance to preserve 58 of their 60 acres from further development.

 The Plancks’ 60 acres were part of a group purchase of 400 acres in 1973.
 Two participants in the original purchase, the Newcomb and Moutoux families, continue to farm their portions of the 400 acres.

 Other farmers have purchased parts of the 400 acres from the original owners: Barbara Lamborne and Dennis Fuze, Greenstone Fields; Rob and Maureen Moutoux, Moutoux Orchard; Robert Schubert, Lydia’s Fields; Howard Herman, beekeeper and Falls Church farmers’ market manager (article: Man About Town: We Don’t Want-A-Bee Without Howie); and Hana Newcomb and Jon Groisser, Potomac Vegetable Farms.

 Veterinarians Lani Newcomb and Kathy Broaddus, Broad Run Veterinary Services, keep horses and chickens on part of the Newcomb acreage.
 Chip and Susan Planck now own and live on five acres of the original 400, and rent their tillable land to David Giusti of Second Spring Farm.